NecipAkgz/basic-go-web-app/README.md

-# Go-Chi Router Simple Web App README
+# Go-Chi Router Simple Web App

 This is a simple web application in Go (Golang) using the Go-Chi router.
 It serves as a basic template for building web applications in Go.
 The Go-Chi router is a lightweight, fast, and highly performant router that is ideal for building RESTful APIs and web services in Go.